 - Banish that middle-earth feel so he didn’t think he was sleeping underground.

 Excavating 18 inches down accomplished both goals.
-Now, he could install a footing drain system that directed water — ground and otherwise — to a new sump pump.
+He also could install a footing drain system that directed water — ground and otherwise — to a new sump pump.
 The new depth effectively raised the ceiling from 7 1/2 feet to 9 feet (Groman is 6’ 2”, so he appreciated the extra headroom).

 Being an environmentalist, Groman updated the house with eco-friendly, energy-saving heating and cooling systems.